scott-snyder/rome3/examples/midas/README.txt

 If you run mlogger (e.g. $MIDASSYS/linux/bin/mlogger), a midas file is created after each run, by default in $MIDASSYS.
-You can analyze the midas files with using the same configuration file, ./midanalyzer.exe -i romeConfig.xml -pi $MIDASSYS -r 1 -m offline
+You can analyze the midas files with using the same configuration file, ./midanalyzer.exe -i romeConfig.xml -pi ./ -r 1 -m offline

 Output ROOT files can be analyzed with using "./midanalyzer.exe -I" or plain root program.